 Upon arrival at the Centre families are to clearly label lunchboxes and place into the refrigerator provided in each of the three rooms.
-Families are asked to remove fruit for morning tea, label and place into the fruit baskets.
+Families are asked to remove fruit and additional snack for morning tea, label and place into the fruit baskets.